Prescribed mean curvature hypersurfaces in conformal product manifolds: Abstract

 \section{Abstract}

-In this paper we give the existence of prescribed mean curvature (PMC) hypersurfaces in conformal product manifolds with (possibly empty) $C^{1,\alpha}$ fixed graphical boundaries under a barrier condition.
-This generalizes Gerhardt's result in conformally flat spaces.
-It provides new examples of the Plateau problem of PMC hypersurfaces with clear topology under high dimensions.
-In addition, if a quasi-decreasing condition of PMC functions is satisfied, such PMC hypersurfaces are $C^1$ graphs.
+In this paper, we establish the existence of prescribed mean curvature (PMC) hypersurfaces in conformal product manifolds with (possibly empty) $C^{1,\alpha}$ fixed graphical boundaries under a barrier condition.
+This result generalizes Gerhardt's work to non-flat conformal backgrounds.
+As a consequence, we obtain new solutions to the high-dimensional PMC Plateau problem with explicitly characterized topology.
+Moreover, under a quasi-decreasing condition on the PMC function, we demonstrate that the resulting hypersurfaces are $C^1$ graphs.